DreanorAnime/AnimeReviews/_posts/2020-07-31-boku-no-hero-movie-2.md

 layout: post
 title:  "Boku no Hero Academia the Movie 2: Heroes:Rising"
 img: posts/boku_no_hero_movie2.jpg
-tags: [Action, Comedy, School, Shounen, Super Power]
+tags: [Action, Comedy, School, Shounen, Super Power, Boku no Hero Academia]
 ---

 Oh boy, the movie seems to be getting fucked with shit reviews because of tranny snowflakes.
 Let's see how it really is!